 John Hughes was well-known for his teenaged and coming of age movies, such as the Breakfast club, Sixteen Candles and Weird Science.
 However, my favourite that fell into this genre was the cult classic Ferris Bueller’s Day off.
 The movie stars Mathew Broderick as Ferris Bueller, who is a spoiled upper middle class teenager, but is quite clever and charming.
 Ferris comes up with an elaborate ruse to take the day off school accompanied by his best friend Cameron Frye (Alan Ruck) and girlfriend Sloan Peterson (Mia Sara).

-Unfortunately, our well off protagonist laments about not having any wheels for his adventure.
+Unfortunately, our well-off protagonist laments about not having any wheels for his adventure.
 However, his best friend Cameron does, a 1978 Alfa Romeo Sport Sedan.
 And while it’s probably not a bad car for some teenagers to be cruising around in, Ferris has bigger plans.
 Cameron’s father owns a 1961 Ferrari 250 GT California.
 With a little arm twisting, Ferris convinces Cameron to take the Ferrari.

 The Ferrari gets used to transport the main characters to downtown Chicago where much of their adventures occurs.
 It’s here where the sleazy garage operators “borrow” the Ferrari for joy ride, which includes it becoming airborne.
-Eventually the car is returned home, and it’s realized they put a ton of mileage onto the car.
+Eventually, the car is returned home, and it’s realized they put a ton of mileage onto the car.

 Their plan to roll back the odometer by running it in reverse doesn’t work.
 And this results in Cameron losing his cool, and literally kicking the crap out of the car.
-For him the car represents his father’s misplace priorities in life, a man who loves his car more than his son.
-Ultimately the care falls off the jack and is destroyed when it launches out the back window of the garage.
+For him the car represents his father’s misplaced priorities in life, a man who loves his car more than his son.
+Ultimately the car falls off the jack and is destroyed when it launches out the back window of the garage.

 A Ferrari 250 GT California SWB is one of the more valuable Ferrari’s , with the record sale price being just under $11 million in 2008.
 Even in 1986, these cars were highly valuable, and the car used in the movie is actually a replica made by a small company called Modena design that was run by Mark Goyette and Neil Glassmoyer.
 The story goes that John Hughes originally specified a “Mercedes AMG” in the original script.
 Later, he came across a copy of Car and Driver that tested the Modena Ferrari Replica and he was instantly smitten.
 He made arrangements for the company to bring a car for examination, and decided instantly it was the car for the movie once he laid eyes on it.

 Modena was giving four weeks to produce three cars.
 Two were “hero cars” that were used for the close-up action shots and one was a rolling chassis later used for the destruction scene.
 The cars themselves had fibreglass bodies and a rigid square tube chassis designed by Indy car maker Bob Webb (some sources say it was based on MG chassis).
-While the original Ferrari was powered by a glorious 3.0L V12, the replica’s used a Ford 289 V8.
+While the original Ferrari was powered by a glorious 3.0L V12, the replicas used a Ford 289 V8.
 Hughes claims that a real Ferrari 250 GT California was used for some of the close up detail shots.

 One of the three cars used in the movie has survived until today.
 It has been since fully restored and included upgrading the 289 to a 351W stroked to 427 cubic inches.
 The claim is that the new engine pumps out 500 hp and the 2620 lb car outran a Dodge Viper.
 It sold at Mecum auctions for $235,000.
 Here is the listing with the full details on the car.